Feedback and complaints

 Public transport industry’s complaints handling procedures

-- the procedure governing complaints handling of the industry
+- Download the procedure governing escalated complaints directed to the PTV Customer Advocate (PDF) 156kB

-- the procedure governing escalated complaints directed to the PTV Customer Advocate
+- Download the procedure governing escalated complaints directed to the PTV Customer Advocate - accessible version (RTF) 2.5MB

-Choose the most relevant public transport organisation from useful contacts.
+- Choose the most relevant public transport organisation from operator contacts.
 If you have any doubts about which public transport organisation to contact, Public Transport Victoria can forward your feedback to the relevant organisation.

 The PTV Customer Advocate thoroughly investigates and attempts to resolve escalated feedback cases between dissatisfied customers and the public transport operators, including PTV.
 The PTV Customer Advocate will try to resolve your complaint through discussion and agreement with you and the operator or PTV.